Knicks rally, end skid against Jokic-less Nuggets, 106-103 - WHIZ News

 Randle hit 1 of 2 free throws to snap a tie with 50.6 seconds left.
 Jalen Brunson added 21 points, including two free throws with 10.5 seconds remaining.

+As Randle coughed in the locker room with a bug that’s going through the team, Brunson was asked the key to the comeback.

+“Julius Randle and Julius Randle,” Brunson said of the forward who also came up with a diving steal and feed to Brunson for a dunk in New York’s frantic finish.
+“When Julius is doing that, it’s big-time and we all feed off that.”

-The Knicks handed a team its first home loss for the second straight night after winning in Utah on Tuesday.
+The Knicks, who allowed 145 points to Oklahoma City at home Sunday, handed a team its first home loss for the second straight night after winning in Utah on Tuesday.
 Denver’s loss left the NBA with no unbeaten teams at home.

 Jokic, the two-time reigning league MVP, was placed in COVID-19 protocols on Tuesday.

-Jamal Murray scored 21 points for Denver, but was just 7 of 20 from the field and his desperation 3-point attempt at the buzzer was an airball.
+Jamal Murray scored 21 points for Denver, but was just 7 of 20 from the field and his desperation 3-point attempt at the buzzer was an airball with Immanuel Quickley draped over him.

+“We had enough to get it done,” Murray said.
+“We let go of the rope.”

-Bones Hyland returned from COVID-19 protocols to also score 21 points for the Nuggets, who were outscored 8-0 to close the game.
+Bones Hyland returned from COVID-19 protocols to also score 21 points for the Nuggets, who led by 10 points in the fourth quarter but were outscored 8-0 to close the game.
 Denver had won nine straight overall against New York and last lost at home to the Knicks on Nov.
 8, 2006.

+“I heard about it, but we didn’t talk about it.”
+Brunson said of the streak.

 Denver, which went 2-6 without Jokic last season, lost 20.8 points, 9.5 rebounds and 8.9 assists per game.
 Coach Michael Malone acknowledged they had to change the offensive without him.